alumina-lang/alumina/README.md

-# Alumina
+# The Alumina Programming Language

-Alumina is a C-like programming language with a Rust-like syntax.
+Alumina is a programming language.

 Non-exhaustive list of distinguishing features: